keblodev/lemonapp/README.md

 ## What you see here is a:

-- Preact-Redux Progressive Web App with Service worker caching and PRPL pattern consumed, powered with GraphQl through 3 Node servers all wtitten in with lates ES6-ES7 code
+- Preact-Redux Progressive Web App with Service worker caching and PRPL pattern consumed, powered with GraphQl through 3 Node servers all wtitten in lates ES6-ES7 code
 - Modular sandboxed apps architechture that can expand infinitely to any number of services and sub-apps
 - Combined with size and performance analytics
 - It's google-fast.
 First paint < 1sec.
 First interactive 1.3sec